DrPaulBrewer/positive-number-array/README.md

 ## Usage

-Pass a string or an array or a JSON-stringified array as input, returns a new array of positive numbers.
+Pass a single number or a string or an array or a JSON-stringified array as input, returns a new array of positive numbers.

 ```
 positiveNumberArray("1,2,3,4,5")